robinandeer/robinandeer.github.io/source/blog/2016-06-21-how-i-test-my-code-part-2.html.md

 author: Robin Andeer
 date: 2016-06-21
 tags: tutorial, python, testing, pytest, fixtures

-published: false
 ---

 This is part 2 in my series on "How I test code".
 [Part 1][part1] discusses testing habits and how to motivate yourself to write them.
 This post goes into more Python specific tools and conventions around testing.

-Python has a number of test runners to extend and simplify writing, specifically, unit tests.
+Python has a number of test runners to extend and simplify writing (unit) tests.
 My personal preference is [pytest][pytest] which is super robust and feature rich.
 It let’s you write tests as simple "**asserts**", has a brilliant **plugin ecosystem** that "just works" after `pip install pytest-[somePlugin]`, and let's you leverage powerful **fixtures** to keep things DRY.

 A small flavor of what tests look like with _pytest_: